juanmartin8a/helix-go/README.md

     helix.WithDest("users", &users),
     helix.WithDest("total_count", &totalCount),
 )

 ```

 **When to use WithDest:**

-- When you only need specific fields from a large response
+-   You only need specific fields from a large response
-- When the response contains multiple top-level fields
+-   The response contains multiple top-level fields
-- When you want to avoid creating response wrapper structs
+-   You want to avoid creating response wrapper structs

-### AsMap
+### 2. AsMap() - Dynamic Access

-Get the response as a Go map for dynamic access:
+Get the response as a Go map for flexible access:

 ```go
 responseMap, err := client.Query("get_users").AsMap()